jdrouet/datadog-client/readme.md

-# Datadog Client API writter in Rust
+# Datadog Client API written in Rust

 This is implementing the following endpoints.
 If you need more, open an issue or pull requests are welcome!